theintrigued/employee-detail/README.md

 * Developer:         Ali W.
 * Tags:              block
 * Tested up to:      1.0
-* License:           Available for use to anyone allowed
+* License:           Available to share and edit for any means needed by Inpsyde.

 # A WordPress Block Pugin to get employee data from the database!